cloudmesh/cloudmesh-openapi/README-source.md

 and/ or get tags for a locally stored image or you can read the text from an image or hand-written file.

 * Azure subscription.
-If you don't have one, create a [free account](https://azure.microsoft.com/try/cognitive-services/) before you continue further.
+If you do not have one, create a [free account](https://azure.microsoft.com/try/cognitive-services/) before you continue further.
 * Create a Computer Vision resource and get the